namick/epm-go/cmd/epm/README.md

 The two vim windows that pop up are for the `config.json` and the `genesis.json`, respectively.
 You can find more details about the `genesis.json` in the [thelonious tutorial](https://thelonious.io/tutorials/).
-For now, I will simply have you note that if you want to deploy multiple thelonious chains (as you should!) you will need to change the `unique` field to true in the `genesis.json` during the deploy (the second vim window that pops up).
-It is currently not possible to install more than one copy of a chain with the same id.
+For now, I will simply have you note that if you want to deploy multiple thelonious chains with the same settings you will need to change the `unique` field to true in the `genesis.json` during the deploy (the second vim window that pops up).

-A genesis block is deployed from the `genesis.json` into the current directory under `.decerver-local`.
+A genesis block is deployed from the `genesis.json` into a temporary folder in `~/.decerver/scratch`.
-Both the `config.json` and `genesis.json` are copied into the local directory as well.
+Both the `config.json` and `genesis.json` are copied in as well.
-The chainId is then set, and the database and json files are moved from the current directory into the appropriate location in `~/.decerver/blockchains`.
+The chainId is then set, and the database and json files are moved from the temporary directory into the appropriate location in `~/.decerver/blockchains`.
 You can then check out or add a reference for the chain later: